5 Tips and Tricks for Incoming Freshmen at WVU

 1. Take a Walk Through Campus

 If you had a prior orientation day or came with your parents to visit the University, you probably took a tour of West Virginia University’s downtown campus.
 However, you may not have had your schedule at the time or remember each hall name.
 If you have the chance before your classes start, take a stroll through either the downtown campus or Evansdale–or both–and map out your daily schedule.
 This is a great time to time yourself on how long it will take you to get from your dorm to class or one class to the next, as well as find a place to relax if you have downtime.
 If you live off-campus, this is a good time to plan your bus schedule or find the best parking spots.

 2. Find a Unique Spot to Relax During Down Time

 The Mountainlair is the ideal spot for eating and hanging out with friends.
 However, if you’re someone who likes a little more peace and quiet, find a spot where you can go to clear your mind, study for your next class, or just take a break from all the noise.
-Some of the best spots include the downtown library, Elizabeth Moore Hall, Mountainlair lawn, the back entrance steps to Woodburn Hall or one of the new study rooms in Reynolds Hall.
+Some of the best spots include the downtown library, Elizabeth Moore Hall, Mountainlair Green, the back entrance steps to Woodburn Hall, or one of the new study rooms in Reynolds Hall.
 If you’re on Evansdale campus, the library, Evansdale Crossing, or the Student Recreation Center tend to be popular spots as well.